opencivicdata/ocd-division-ids/README.md

 * If a CSV file has a header row, the first column name must be `id`.
 * Column names with special meaning are:
   * **name** - The name of the division.
   * **sameAs** - An OCD identifier which identifies the same division as this identifier.
-The row corresponding to the identifier in this column should have a blank value in its `sameAs` column, i.e. there should be no daisy-chaining or circular references.
+The row corresponding to the identifier in this column must have a blank value in its `sameAs` column, i.e. there must be no daisy-chaining or circular references.
   * **sameAsNote** - A note describing how or why the division has multiple identifiers.
   * **validThrough** - The date on which the division is no longer valid, in the format `YYYY`, `YYYY-MM` or `YYYY-MM-DD`.
 A division may become invalid if, for example, a political district is abolished.
 * Reserved column names are:
-  * **validFrom** - THe date on which a division becomes valid, in the format `YYYY`, `YYYY-MM` or `YYYY-MM-DD`.
+  * **validFrom** - The date on which a division becomes valid, in the format `YYYY`, `YYYY-MM` or `YYYY-MM-DD`.
 A division may become valid if, for example, a political district is created.
 * There are no restrictions on other columns.
 * An effort should be made to use descriptive CSV filenames.